colonyos/pollenator/README.md

 much like [Heroku](https://www.heroku.com),
 but uses broker-based orchestration to execute containers across platforms.
-While Heroku mainly targets deployment of web applications in the Cloud, Pollinator is designed to simplify job execution, e.g executing AI computations on HPC (High-Performance Computing), Edge, or Kubernetes platforms. **Pollinator** is also designed to ensure uniform workload execution across these diverse platforms.
+While Heroku mainly targets deployment of web applications in the Cloud, Pollinator is designed to simplify and streamline job execution across platforms, e.g executing AI computations on
+HPC, Edge, or Kubernetes platforms. **Pollinator** is also designed to ensure uniform workload execution across these diverse platforms.

 * **Pollinator** is based on [ColonyOS](https://colonyos.io), and can create and run batch jobs over a network of loosely-connected and geographically disperse so-called **Executors**.
 These Executors, after receiving jobs assignment from a Colonies server, transform the job